Sample Voir Dire for Personal Injury Trial

 Our focus is really on the one thing we can control which is striking the jurors we know that we do not want.
 In a malpractice case, absent something wildly compelling, we are going to strike the woman whose father is a doctor who believes he was the victim of frivolous malpractice lawsuits.

-One common question plaintiffs' lawyers like to ask is what the jurors think about civil lawsuits.
+One common question plaintiffs' personal injury lawyers like to ask is what the jurors think about civil lawsuits.
 But opinions on lawsuits are not predictive of how a juror will find, and we would rather not poison the well by giving voice to any negative sentiment about lawsuits.

 Most good judges in Maryland know voir dire is wildly restrictive and will give you a little latitude for follow-up.
 If you have just one follow-up question you want to ask because you are concerned but do not have a specific question in mind, a good one is "Is there anything we have not talked about that you think we should know?

 If that motion is rejected, you will want to use something similar to this example below of voir dire in a Maryland car accident case.

 IN THE CIRCUIT COURT FOR PRINCE GEORGE’S COUNTY, MARYLAND